 - Chiropractic care can be used to control health care costs.

 - Chiropractic patients reach maximum medical improvement sooner than when treated by a medical doctor.

-- Chiropractic treatment is not an add-on, it is a direct substitution for other treatment.
+- Chiropractic treatment is not an add-on, it is a direct substitution for other treatments.

 The Patriot Project is determined to change this, with your help.

-With such a demand for chiropractic care, we are focusing on the priority groups.
+With the enormous demand for chiropractic care, we are focusing on priority groups.
 This would include the veterans with service connected disabilities, active duty military, their family members and gold star dependents.
 If the retired service member has a disability caused or aggravated by their service they would be qualified to receive treatment under The Patriot Project.

 If the patient is an Active Duty Military with Tricare, how come I cannot bill their insurance?

 Active Duty Military do not have chiropractic coverage under their TRICARE.
 We only ask to see their TRICARE card as proof of service.

 I have contracts with insurance companies stating that I can’t give care away free to certain groups of people.
 Can I still participate without losing my contracts?